 Best places to visit in a Ring of Kerry road trip

 There are many incredible stops on the Ring of Kerry but the one that tops most visitors wish lists is the Skellig Islands.
 The Skellig Islands are a rocky outcrop of islands located just off the coast of Co.
-Kerry.
+Kerry and are often regarded as one of the best places to visit in Ireland.
 The islands, which were once home to a monastery of monks, are a UNESCO World Heritage Site.